mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkJob.rst

 .. php:method:: stats(  )

-    Get stats on the job
+    :Description: Get stats on the job
     :returns: *BeanstalkStats*
     :throws: *BeanstalkException* When the job does not exist

     The stats-job command gives statistical information about the specified job if it exists.

 .. php:method:: touch(  )

-    Touch the job
+    :Description: Touch the job
     :returns: *boolean*
     :throws: *BeanstalkException*